MYikuno/ORLISTAT-Adverse-Events/README.md

-# Adverse Events Identification and Trend Analysis of Weight Loss Drug (Orlistat and Relaglutide)
+# Adverse Events Identification and Trend Analysis of Weight Loss Drugs (Orlistat and Relaglutide)

 This project analyzes the adverse events associated with **Orlistat** and **Relaglutide**, weight loss drugs, using the **FDA Adverse Event Reporting System (FAERS) dataset**.
 The goal is to identify trends in reported adverse events over the years and gain insights into potential safety concerns.